openlayers/openlayers/changelog/upgrade-notes.md

 ### Next release

+#### `ol/style/Fill` with `CanvasGradient` or `CanvasPattern`

+The origin for gradients and patterns has changed from the top-left corner of the extent of the geometry being filled to 512 css pixel increments from map coordinate `[0, 0]`.
+This allows repeat patterns to be aligned properly with vector tiles.
+For seamless repeat patterns, width and height of the pattern image must be a factor of two (2, 4, 8, ..., 512).

 #### Removal of the renderer option for maps

 The `renderer` option has been removed from the `Map` constructor.
 The purpose of this change is to avoid bundling code in your application that you do not need.
 Previously, code for both the Canvas and WebGL renderers was included in all applications - even though most people only use one renderer.
 The `Map` constructor now gives you a Canvas (2D) based renderer.
 If you want to try the WebGL renderer, you can import the constructor from `ol/WebGLMap`.